Digital CompositingNuke

 However, any one of these elements alone is not sufficient.
 Combining various elements (e.g., miniatures and actors) is crucial for creating an illusion of reality in the eyes of the spectators.
 Like when an actor standing before a green screen gets to travel to a galaxy far far away on the movie screen thanks to the astonishing digital environment.
 The very process of matching these elements is called compositing, which is the staple of this course.

-In over 70 classes and 100 exercises, students will understand the basic principles of digital compositing.
+In 7 weeks, students will understand the basic principles of digital compositing.
 They will learn to match real-life images against a green screen with digital elements, create color corrections, and do stereo compositing while working with props, tapes, and digital material in a production environment.
 All techniques will be explained using real production examples.
 The curriculum includes practical work for all students.

 As the course progresses, the assignments will become more and more similar to a real-life production environment that includes simulation of various problems, deadlines, and demands from the client/ superiors.